dlab-berkeley/Python-Fundamentals-Legacy/README.md

 * [Python Search APIs](https://github.com/dlab-berkeley/search-APIs)

 ### Credits:
-Much of these materials were adapted from those produced by [Software Carpentry](http://software-carpentry.org/).
+Much of the Python-Fundamentals materials were adapted from those produced by [Software Carpentry](http://software-carpentry.org/).
 Thank you!